nanagajui/sketchmix/SETUP.md

 6. **Access the application**
    Open your browser and navigate to `http://localhost:5000`

-## Database Schema
+## Database Configuration

-The application uses the following database schema:
+The application uses Drizzle ORM which supports multiple database types.
+You can configure your preferred database by:

-- **Users table**: Stores user information
-- **Creations table**: Stores drawing data, generated images, emotional analysis, and music URLs

-The schema is defined in `shared/schema.ts` and managed through Drizzle ORM.
+1. Setting the appropriate `DATABASE_URL` in your `.env` file
+2. Installing the corresponding database driver package
+3. Updating the database configuration in `server/db/index.ts`

+Supported databases include:
+- PostgreSQL (recommended)
+- MySQL
+- SQLite
+- SQL Server

 ## API Keys